Codorus State Park

 Free Camping for Campground Hosts: 2 host positions

-Camping Cottages: Located in the campground, the three cottages sleep five people in bunk beds, and have wooden floors, windows, electric heat, porch, picnic table, fire ring and electric lights and outlets.
+Camping Cottages: Located in the campground, the three cottages sleep five people in single bunks and double/single bunks, and have wooden floors, windows, electric heat, porch, picnic table, fire ring, and electric lights and outlets.

-Yurts: Located in the campground, two round, canvas and wood walled tents have a wooden deck and sleep five people in bunk beds.
-Yurts have a cooking stove, refrigerator, microwave oven, countertop, table, chairs, electric heat and outlets, fire ring, picnic table and are near to a water pump.
+Yurts: Located in the campground, the two round, canvas and wood walled tents have a wooden deck and sleep four or five people in bunk beds.
+Yurts have a cooking stove, refrigerator, countertop, table, chairs, electric heat and outlets, fire ring, and picnic table.

 Snowmobiling: Registered snowmobiles may use 6.5 miles of trails in the 195-acre Mountain Biking Area on Bankert Road.
 Snowmobiling is permitted only after antlered deer season in late December.
 Please wear fluorescent orange during hunting seasons.